willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 > -- Robert C. Martin.
 Clean Code.
 2008.

 Despite their limitations, exceptions are still very much useful for their convenience and ease of use in simple cases.
-That said, while it can be convenient to let domain exceptions bubble up -- for instance, in a REST API handler where you want a 400 Bad Request -- you’re still playing with possibly impossible-to-predict, and more importantly difficult to debug, control flow.
+That said, while it can be convenient to let domain exceptions bubble up -- for instance, in a REST API handler where you want a 404 Not Found if the entity is not found in the repository deep in the domain -- you’re still playing with possibly impossible-to-predict, and more importantly difficult to debug, control flow.
 This is especially true in large codebases with many layers of abstraction, where an exception thrown deep in the stack can be caught and handled far away from its origin, making it hard to trace the error's source.
 While you can try to limit this with coding standards and best practices, it remains challenging and cumbersome if the language does not provide good alternatives.

-### What Checked Exceptions Could Have Been (Swift)
+### What Java's throws Wanted to Be (Swift)

-Swift offers a variation on the exception model, addressing some of the limitations and drawbacks of traditional exception handling by requiring explicit `try` annotations, ensuring that potential failure points are visible at the call site.
+Swift 6.0+ offers a variation on the exception model, addressing some of the limitations and drawbacks of traditional exception handling by requiring explicit `try` annotations, ensuring that potential failure points are visible at the call site.
-Errors are values conforming to the `Error` protocol (not a class hierarchy rooted in `Throwable`), functions advertise fallibility with throws in their signature, and every call site must acknowledge it with try, making throwing operations syntactically visible rather than invisible like Java's unchecked exceptions.
+Errors are values conforming to the `Error` protocol (not a class hierarchy rooted in `Throwable`), functions advertise fallibility with throws in their signature, and every call site must acknowledge it with `try`, making throwing operations syntactically visible rather than invisible like Java's unchecked exceptions.

 ```swift
 enum DivisionError: Error {